Updated: 31 May 2023 & medically reviewed by Hailey Shafir

 Prescription drugs and older adults

 Chronic health conditions tend to develop more frequently in senior citizens as standard levels of health decline, leading to more prescriptions of potentially addictive painkillers and other drugs being administered by doctors.
 One study of 3,000 adults aged 57-85 showed common mixing of prescription medicines, nonprescription drugs, and dietary supplements.
-More than 80% of participants used at least one prescription medication daily, nearly half using more than five medications or supplements, putting at least 1 in 25 people in this age group at risk of substance misuse and dependence.
+More than 80% of participants used at least one prescription medication daily, and nearly half used more than five medications or supplements, putting at least 1 in 25 people in this age group at risk of substance misuse and dependence.